Great Activities to Enjoy Thanksgiving in Washington DC

 Embrace the Black Friday Sales in Washington DC

 Black Friday starts on Thanksgiving night and lasts throughout the weekend in most places!
-Get started with your Christmas shopping instead of waiting till the last minute!
+Get started with your Christmas gift shopping instead of waiting till the last minute!
 Here are a couple of malls and shopping centers in DC where you can get a bargain on Thanksgiving weekend.

 • Potomac Mills Mall